-- 136 In prophetic language one day stands for a year, a Jewish month (of thirty days) for thirty years, and a Jewish year (of three hundred and sixty days) for three hundred and sixty years.
-Thus a time, or Jewish year, stood for three hundred and sixty years; times, or two Jewish years, stood for seven hundred and twenty years; and half a time, or half of a Jewish year, stood for one hundred and eighty years; so that the time, times, and half a time, (Daniel 7:25; 12:7; Revelation 12:14,) or three years and a half, represented one thousand two hundred and sixty years.
-By a similar computation, forty-two months, (Revelation 11:2; 13:5,) of thirty days each, denoted the same period.-Ed. - 137 "Sinon qu'on vueille prendre. ceci comme estant dit en la personne de l'Evangeliste; toutesfois il est plus vray-semblable que c'est Christ qui parle, et que suyvant son propos d'un fil continuel, il exhorte les siens estre attentifs a bon escient."-"Unless we choose to take this as having been said in the person of the Evangelist; yet it is more probable that it is Christ who speaks, and that, following out his subject, he exhorts his followers to be earnestly attentive." - 138 "La pollution, immondicit,, et souillure ;"-"pollution, uncleanness, and defilement." - 139 בנפ שקוצים משמם, the wing (or, spreading out) of ABOMINATIONS which maketh DESOLATE.-Ed - 140 "Il adjouste quant et quant une consolation speciale pour le regard des fideles, (laquelle Daniel omet, pource qu'il parle à tout le corps du peuple;")-"he adds to it a special consolation with respect to believers, (which Daniel leaves out, because he speaks to the whole body of the people.") - 141 "Il s'estoyent ruez cruellment, contre la personne mesme du Medecin, le mettant à mort."-"They had pursued with cruel rage the very person of the Physician, putting him to death." - 142 "Il use de redite, ou de paroles superflues;"-"he makes use of a repetition, or of superfluous words." - 143 "Les gens subtils et de jugement, à scavoir les docteurs;"-"men of acuteness and judgment, namely, the doctors."
+- ft136 In prophetic language one day stands for a year, a Jewish month (of thirty days) for thirty years, and a Jewish year (of three hundred and sixty days) for three hundred and sixty years.
+Thus a time, or Jewish year, stood for three hundred and sixty years; times, or two Jewish years, stood for seven hundred and twenty years; and half a time, or half of a Jewish year, stood for one hundred and eighty years; so that the time, times, and half a time, (<270725> Daniel 7:25; 12:7; <661214> Revelation 12:14,) or three years and a half, represented one thousand two hundred and sixty years.
+By a similar computation, forty - thousand two hundred and sixty years.
+By a similar computation, forty-two months, (<661102> Revelation 11:2; 13:5,) of thirty days each, denoted the same period.-Ed. - "Sinon qu'on vueille prendre. ceci comme estant dit en la personne de l'Evangeliste; toutesfois il est plus vray-semblable que c'est Christ qui parle, et que suyvant son propos d'un fil continuel, il exhorte les siens estre attentifs a bon escient."-"Unless we choose to take this as having been said in the person of the Evangelist; yet it is more probable that it is Christ who speaks, and that, following out his subject, he exhorts his followers to be earnestly attentive." - ft138 "La pollution, immondicit,, et souillure;"-"pollution, uncleanness, and defilement." - ## the wing (or, spreading out) of ABOMINATIONS which maketh DESOLATE.-Ed - fil40 "Il adjouste quant et quant une consolation speciale pour le regard des fideles, (laquelle Daniel omet, pource qu'il parle à tout le corps du peuple;")-"he adds to it a special consolation with respect to believers, (which Daniel leaves out, because he speaks to the whole body of the people.") - "Il s'estoyent ruez cruellment, contre la personne mesme du Medecin, le mettant à mort."-"They had pursued with cruel rage the very person of the Physician, putting him to death." - ft142 "Il use de redite, ou de paroles superflues;"-"he makes use of a repetition, or of superfluous words." - ft143 "Les gens subtils et de jugement, à scavoir les docteurs;"-"men of acuteness and judgment, namely, the doctors."